Christina Manfredi McKinley

 Area of Emphasis

-Christina McKinley is a shareholder in Babst Calland’s Litigation, Energy & Natural Resources, and Environmental group.
+Christina McKinley is a shareholder in Babst Calland’s Litigation, Energy and Natural Resources, and Environmental groups.
 Ms. McKinley continually strives to provide business-oriented solutions to her clients and routinely serves as a general advisor, counseling clients on day-to-day legal and business matters on any number of issues.
 Her business-focused, proactive approach to problem-solving allows her to provide solutions to clients in a variety of industries.
 Her experience spans a wide range of industries, including manufacturing, retail, energy, chemicals, and environmental.

 An experienced appellate litigator, Ms. McKinley has practiced before the United States Supreme Court at every stage of the process, including the briefing and preparation of two merits cases that were argued before the Court.
 She also has briefed and prepared cases for argument before the United States Courts of Appeals for the Second, Third, Sixth, and D.C.
 Circuits, and she has argued numerous cases before the Pennsylvania intermediate appellate court.
 Her appellate practice spans a range of substantive fields, including intellectual property, immigration, tax, bankruptcy, and criminal law.